the-turing-way/the-turing-way/book/website/project-design/sdpw/pd-sdp-private-learning.md

 ## Case study: Data privacy in ML neuroimaging
 ### Why do we want to share neuroimages?

-Neuroimaging is an emerging medical technique focusing on the collection and analysis of brain-related data.
+Neuroimaging is an emerging medical technique focusing on the collection and analysis of brain-related image data.
-Typical sub-fields are EEG, MEG, MRI, fMRI and PET.
+Tools such as positron emission tomography (PET), magnetic resonance imaging (MRI) and Magnetoencephalography (MEG) allow us a much clearer view of how the brain works.
+You can read [an introduction to brain imaging](https://institute.progress.im/es/node/1886) (by Progress in Mind Spain) to learn about various imaging techniques that we will not discuss in this chapter.

 Neuroimaging methods commonly result in one large, longitudinal data set per individual, making the method suitable for applying machine learning algorithms.
 At the same time, ML techniques can be costly and time-consuming (for example, the average scanning cost for 1-hour of fMRI analysis is estimated to be [between USD 1.600-8.400](https://www.itnonline.com/content/mri-costs), with scanning times for an fMRI experiment lasting between 1.5 and 3hrs.).
 These efforts associated with the collection of neuroimaging data have led to the foundation of large neuroimaging consortia, intending to create data sets that go beyond sample sizes of N=20-30 of a typical single neuroimaging study.